 |Severely Obese||35 – 39.9|

 Skinfolds provide a good indication of the level of fatness located over the body in the subcutaneous storage areas.
-A skinfold caliper is used to measure the various skin sites, usually theses measurement are take and calculate by a trained professional.
+A skinfold caliper is used to measure the various skin sites, usually these measurements are taken and calculated by a trained professional.
 These measurements are used to calculate a predicted body fat percentage.
 This method is popular as it is quick, cost effective and non-painful procedure.
 When the measurements are taken, the individual is in minimal clothing to expose the various site.

 The various sites locations can be found on the ASSIC testing app.
 These skinfold sites include: